Delaware Boat Registration Renewal, DNREC Fees & Requirements (2026)

 Common vessel types and registration requirements in Delaware: motorboats, sailboats, personal watercraft, pontoons, and kayaks

-In Delaware, all motorized vessels and sailboats on delaware waters.
+In Delaware, registration is required for: All motorized vessels and sailboats on Delaware waters.
 There are 2 categories of exempt vessels.

 Registration is required for: All motorized vessels and sailboats on Delaware waters